 Digestion in Owls

 Like other birds, Owls cannot chew their food - small prey items are swallowed whole, while larger prey are torn into smaller pieces before being swallowed.
 Some Owl species will partially pluck bird and larger mammal prey.
+They also have a hole in the tongue known as the glottis in birds, which is the entrance to the trachea or windpipe.

 Unlike other birds, Owls have no Crop.
 A crop is a loose sac in the throat that serves as storage for food for later consumption.
 Since an Owl lacks this, food is passed directly into their digestive system.